nadia16-tan/Java-full-course/src/main/java/module03/README.md

 ### Edge Cases:

-* Correct PIN entered first
+* Correct PIN may appear first
-* Multiple failed attempts
+* Multiple invalid attempts before success
-* Assume correct PIN eventually appears
+* PIN is guaranteed to appear in input

 ---